Digital Transformation At Risk In 2019 As Cyber Threats Evolve

 Cloud and app-driven development is helping to fuel much of this digital transformation, but there are increasing risks associated with this infrastructure.
 We recently saw the first major flaw in popular container orchestration platform Kubernetes.
 More will surely follow as microservices grow in popularity among DevOps teams which makes prompt patching a must in 2019.

 Cloud databases will also become a bigger target.
 Errors in misconfiguration leaving key data stores publicly accessible will be punished by attackers scanning the internet for gaps in security.
-Many will look to extort victim organisations by stealing that data and offering to return it for a fee, as we’ve seen in the past with MongoDB attacks.
+Many will look to extort victim organisations by stealing that data and offering to return it for a fee.

 The Dark Side Of AI